List of Home and Away characters introduced in 1991: Julie Gibson

+Julie Gibson, played by Naomi Watts made her first appearance on 23 April 1991.
+Watts's casting was publicised in TV Week on 16 March 1991.
+Glenn Williams from the publication reported that her character was a paraplegic.
+Watts said the role was different from anything she had played before and she was looking forward to working on the show.
+Watts spent a number of weeks using a wheelchair before she began filming.
+She commented "It's been the most amazing experience.
+People tend to react to you in such diverse ways."

 Julie's storyline involves her beginning a relationship with Nick Parrish (Bruce Roberts).
 However, when her brother Revhead (Gavin Harrison) learns of their romance he is not happy.
 As Tom Etherington from TV Week reported, Revhead "didn't do anything by the book" and "his head nearly exploded" because Nick is a police officer.
-He "tried his best" to separate the pair but they separated end the relationship on their own terms.
+He "tried his best" to separate the pair but they end the relationship on their own terms.
 Etherington added that "it became obvious they were better suited to being just good friends".
 Watts later described the experience as "six miserable weeks".

 Julie is in a wheelchair owing to a car accident that left her paralysed when she was younger.
-She dates Nick which annoys Revhead, who is overprotective of Julie and schemes to split them up.
-Following her father, Alec's (David Baldwyn) death of a heart attack, Julie is distraught when Nick splits up with her.
-She decides to leave the bay to attend university in the city which upsets Revhead, who feels Julie will struggle but assures him she can make it on her own and leaves.
+She dates Nick Parrish, which annoys her brother Revhead, who is overprotective of Julie and schemes to split them up.
+Following her father, Alec's (David Baldwyn) death due to a heart attack, Julie is distraught when Nick breaks up with her.
+She decides to leave the Bay to attend university in the city, which upsets Revhead, who feels Julie will struggle, but she assures him she can make it on her own and leaves.